On the structure of finitely generated subgroups of branch groups: Introduction

 \subsection{Acknowledgements}

+The first and the third authors thank Anita Thillaisundaram for a useful discussion and references concerning maximal branch subgroups of GGS groups.
+The authors would like to thank the anonymous referee for a careful reading and constructive criticism of a previous version of this paper.
 The authors acknowledge support of the Swiss NSF grant 200020-20040.
 The first author acknowledges the support of the Leverhulme Trust Research Project Grant RPG-2022-025.
 The second author is supported by Travel Support for Mathematicians grant MP-TSM-00002045 from Simons Foundation.
-The third author was supported by RDF-23-01-045-\emph{Groups acting on rooted trees and their subgroups} of XJTLU.
-The first and the third authors thank Anita Thillaisundaram for a useful discussion and references concerning maximal branch subgroups of GGS groups.
+The third author was supported by RDF-23-01-045 \emph{Groups acting on rooted trees and their subgroups} of XJTLU.